 Beyond consumer applications, there are also safety implications for fleet drivers, with new services that help prevent them from falling asleep while driving.
 Electronic log books will keep track of the number of hours a fleet driver has been awake and driving, providing alerts when it is time to rest to help prevent potential accidents due to drowsy driving.

 Over-the-air software/firmware updates are going to play a crucial role in a world where cars are digitally controlled.
 A connected car designed with upgradeable electronic component units will bring forth a revolution on what is considered a new car versus a new-feature car.

 OEMs will be able to update software features on the vehicle on a regular basis.
 New age OEMs treat cars like another IT asset which needs the latest software updates to be delivered automatically.
 This will allow for cars to be kept up-to-date for much longer.

 Security-as-a-service is also a key consideration.
 There are several mechanisms in place to protect against manipulations/hacking of connected cars, as connected cars are more vulnerable than their non-connected counterparts.

 Some steps that can be taken include restricting the connections to and from the vehicle to trusted endpoints, ensuring core vehicle operations are not corruptible without authentication, encryption of data, automatic anomaly detection and remediation, and many other well-known security applications and practices already used in the IT world.

 In this brave new world, the revenue for automakers will not be derived solely from the margin on the finished product.
 Thanks to connectivity, the automaker has a connection to the customer way beyond the point of sale, and the ability to continuously improve the driving experience over time.

-Sourced by Krish Inbarajan, global head of Connected Car at Cisco Jasper
+Sourced from Krish Inbarajan, global head of Connected Car at Cisco Jasper